-3.1 Awards
+3.1.
+Awards

-3.1.1 Doctoral Awards - \$66,000
+3.1.1.
+Doctoral Awards - \$129,000

-These awards are offered for a period of up to three years and are available to students enrolled in or accepted into a Canadian university-based program leading to a PhD degree.
+These awards are offered for a period of three years and are available to students enrolled in or accepted into a Canadian university-based program leading to a PhD degree.
 In the former case, students will be eligible if, at the time of application, they have been enrolled in a PhD program for 18 months or less.
-The value of a doctoral award is \$22,000/year, which includes a \$500/year research allowance, made out to the award recipient's supervisor.
-The research allowance will be issued to the supervisor in October of each year and may be carried over into the next funding year.
-If the award is not used in full by the end of the funding period, the remainder must be returned to ASC within 6 months following the conclusion of the award.
+In the case that a student has transitioned directly from their bachelor's program to their PhD program, the student must be within 30 months of enrolling in their PhD program at the time of application.
+The value of a doctoral award is \$43,000/year, which includes a \$500/year research allowance, made out to the award recipient's supervisor.

-The award application form on Survey Monkey Apply (English: asc.smapply.ca/lang=fr) will provide the applicant with an opportunity to explain how the ASRP project proposal relates to their doctoral thesis.
+The award application form on Survey Monkey Apply (English: asc.smapply.ca / French: asc.smapply.ca/lang/?lang=fr) will provide the applicant with an opportunity to explain how the ASRP project proposal relates to their doctoral thesis.
 The ASRP Doctoral award is meant to act as a salary award, to assist the trainee in maintaining funding throughout their academic careers.